-Back in the days, owning one was an equivalent of subjecting yourself to jokes and mockeries.
+Back in the days, owning one was the equivalent of subjecting yourself to jokes and mockeries.
 After all, who wanted to carry around a gigantic device.

-As time went by, the Galaxy Note smartphones set the path for smartphone with large screens and became one of Samsung most successful products.
+As time went by, the Galaxy Note smartphones set the path for smartphones with large screens and became one of Samsung’s most successful products.